 Over the course of a five-day arribada nesting turtles will leave up to 10 million eggs on the beach of Ostional.

-Amazingly, Ostional is the only beach in the world where harvesting turtel eggs is
+Amazingly, Ostional is the only beach in the world where harvesting turtle eggs is legal.
+Scientists found

 Therefore, since 1987, the government of Costa Rica allows the community of Ostional to harvest the doomed eggs on the first three days of an arribada.
 In return, the villagers protect the turtles, clean debris from the beaches and patrol day and night for poachers.